jonnonz1/nz-statute-book/acts/public/1996/submarine-cables-and-pipelines-protection-act-1996.md

 ### 9 Owner of submarine cable or pipeline that has ceased to be used to notify Minister
 (1) The owner of a submarine cable or submarine pipeline, as the case may be, shall, immediately after the use of the submarine cable or submarine pipeline has ceased, notify the Minister in writing that the cable or pipeline has ceased to be used.
-(2) Every person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
+(2) Every person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $5,000.

 ### 10 District Court may order removal of abandoned submarine cable or pipeline
 (1) On the application of the Minister, a District Court may order that a submarine cable or submarine pipeline, or part of the cable or pipeline, that, in its opinion,—be removed by the owner of the submarine cable or submarine pipeline, at the owner's expense, from the territorial sea of New Zealand or the internal waters of New Zealand, as the case may be, within such time and in accordance with such conditions as may be specified in the order.